MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/09-OrgData-Add-Auth-MGT.md

     CHANNEL_ID=<TEAMS_CHANNEL_ID>
     ```

-1. Go back to the browser (*http://localhost:4200*), select **Sign In** in the header, and sign in using an account that is a member of your Microsoft 365 Developer tenant.
+1. Go back to the browser (*http://localhost:4200*), select **Sign In** in the header, and sign in using a user that is a member of your Microsoft 365 Developer tenant.

     > [!NOTE]
     > You can view the users in your Microsoft 365 tenant by going to the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home#/users).